MORELLI SCHOLARSHIP 2024

 Many of our Morelli Scholars are not students who stand out for their overall high academic achievement, but rather for having higher grades in subjects other than English and for struggling with spelling and writing, while being engaged in more STEM-oriented subject matters.
 The majority of our Morelli Scholars also participate in our free Mentorship Program during their freshman year of college.

 I have attached a flier that gives an overview of the scholarship.
 Please share this scholarship opportunity with any of your students who you feel may qualify.
 The list of questions can be accessed on our website before the application opens.
 Perhaps there are students who wish to work on their application over the holidays.

 Thank you for helping us empower students with dyslexia!

 Listed below are descriptions and links to scholarships available to students in Georgia with learning disabilities.
 Some of these scholarships are awarded annually and the time for applying may or may not have passed by the time you read this.
 However, if the time has passed, we encourage you to keep checking the site of the scholarship that interests you for the next round of funding.

-This is not a comprehensive list and there may be more available so we encourage you to do your own research as well.
+This is not a comprehensive list.
+There may be more available, so we encourage you to do your own research as well.

 Karina Eide Memorial College Scholarship: The Dyslexic Advantage Karina Eide Memorial Scholarship Program will award sixteen scholarships of $2500 to dyslexic students who are currently enrolled in college, university, or vocational school in the US.
 The purpose of these awards is to identify and support the development of dyslexic students with outstanding future potential who may not be competitive for other scholarships that are based on grades or test scores